Click Below to Skip Ahead

 When Does a Dalmatian Stop Growing?

 Dalmatians typically stop growing around 18 months of age.
-They will attain their full adult height and length around 12 months before putting on some extra weight in muscle up to around 18 months.
-Most Dalmatians will be considered fully-grown at the 18-month mark.
+They attain their full adult height and length around 12 months before putting on some extra weight in muscle up to around 18 months.
+Most Dalmatians will be considered fully grown at the 18-month mark.

 Factors Affecting the Size of Dalmatians

 There are three main factors that will determine a Dalmatian’s final size.
 These factors are sex, genetics, and diet.
-There is a large size discrepancy between Dalmatians depending on their sex.
-Females are considerably smaller.
-In some cases, females can be roughly half the size of males in terms of weight.
-Females can also stand 5 to 6 inches shorter than males.
-That means that females will naturally be smaller than males in most cases.
+There is a small size discrepancy between Dalmatians depending on their sex.
+Females are slightly shorter and can be lighter.

 Genetics also plays a big role.
-If a dog has small or scrawny parents, they will be more likely to be smaller or scrawnier themselves than dogs with large and robust parents.
+If a dog has short parents, they will be more likely to be smaller themselves than dogs with large and robust parents, but it also depends on which genes they inherit.
 People know the value of genetics when breeding dogs because dogs are often selectively chosen for specific breeding pairings to create large dogs or specific breeds, colors, and so on.

 Lastly, your dog’s diet can play a role.
 It is very important that your puppy gets enough nutrients during their formative months to fuel future growth.
-A puppy that does not get enough calories or nutrients is at risk of growing more slowly and reaching lower thresholds than dogs that get more than enough nutrients and calories.
-Make sure you feed your puppy appropriately in order to get the best growth potential possible.
+A puppy that does not get enough calories or nutrients is at risk of growing more slowly and reaching lower thresholds than dogs that get enough nutrients and calories.
+You can consult the feeding guide of your dog food and your veterinarian to gauge how much food to give.
+As they get older, you will need to monitor their body condition score; overfeeding will make your dog heavier, which can be detrimental to their health.

 How to Measure Your Dalmatian